tiago-kimura/cleanArchitecture/README.md

 ### Executing the application with Rest

-On the project root there is a folder 'api' that there a exemplos to call the two end points just click on 'send request'.
+In the project root, there is an 'api' folder containing examples to call the endpoints.
+You can click on 'Send Request' to test them.

 - CreateOrder